jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 ## Resiliency

-This is about weight that migh impact future archs as they did not exist, aka where implicit, in the pass.
+This is about weight that might impact future architectures as they did not exist, that is, where implicit, in the pass.

 ### Motivation